No Win, No Fee (818) 990-8300

 Posted by Eric Kingsley | Feb 12, 2023 | 0 Comments

-If your employer is not paying you the right amount, you may be able to file an unpaid wages lawsuit against you employer.
-You may be entitled to recover not just you unpaid wages, but also interest and penalties that are intended to punish your employer for breaking the law.
+Unpaid wages isn't something to take lightly.
+If your employer is not paying you the right amount, or hasn't paid you at all, you may be able to file an unpaid wages lawsuit against your employer.
+You may be entitled to recover not just your unpaid wages, but also interest and penalties that are intended to punish your employer for breaking the law.
 An experienced California wage and hour lawyer will be able to guide you through the process.

 Can I Claim Unpaid Wages?